awslabs/simpleiot-cli/README.md

 ---
 **NOTE**

 This will require downloading and setting up an account with AWS IAM Administrative Privileges.
-If you are not allowed to have AWS admin privileges, [see here](https://simpleiot.net/admin_privs) for the list of fine-grain privileges your account will need to be deployed.
+If you are not allowed to have AWS admin privileges, a list of fine-grain IAM privileges will be released along with the SimpleIOT back-end sources.
+These can be used to create only the privileges needed by the system.

 This is a one-time operation.
 Once configured, you may proceed with the following steps.
 You can configure multiple named profiles using the `aws config` command.
 During installation, you will be prompted to choose which profile you would like to use.
 If only one account is configured, it will be considered the _default_ profile.

 ---

 ### Step 2: Install pre-requisites